Roman555568/Horde-External-lua/README.md

 # Horde-external-lua
-This is a fixed version of workshop version: https://steamcommunity.com/sharedfiles/filedetails/?id=2886370830
+This is a some fixed variant of workshop version: https://steamcommunity.com/sharedfiles/filedetails/?id=2886370830

 What's updated?
 — Base money convar value is now dynamicaly, for all classes;